dhewm/dhewm3/Configuration.md

 ## Using Gamepads

-Starting with 1.5.3 (or the git commits preceding the one adding this document), dhewm3 supports using gamepads, as long as they're supported by SDL2.
+Starting with 1.5.3, dhewm3 supports using gamepads, as long as they're supported by SDL2.
 This includes XBox Controllers (and compatible ones), Playstation 3-5 controllers, Nintendo Switch Pro Controllers, many thirdparty controllers for those consoles, and lots of other gamepads for PC.